Overview

 properties and is used internally as a medicinal tea (infusion).

-The leaves are strongly lemon scented and
+The leaves are strongly lemon scented and flavored.
+In aromatherapy, lemongrass oil is a toning and antiseptic

-flavored.
-In aromatherapy, lemongrass oil is a toning and antiseptic herb and is used to treat circulation,
+herb and is used to treat circulation, acne and oily skin.

 The oil is also used as a fragrance in perfumes and cosmetics.